puli/docs.puli.io/README.md

 Compile the documentation
 -------------------------

-To compile the documentation and see your changes you need the `sphinx-php` python package.
+To compile the documentation and see your changes, you need the `sphinx-php` python package.
 Install it via pip:

 ```
 $ pip install "git+https://github.com/fabpot/sphinx-php.git#egg=sphinx-php"
 ```

-Then compile it to html:
+Then compile it to HTML:

 ```
 $ make html